lakshmiriya/aquaculture-automation-using-LoRa/README.md

 # aquaculture-automation-using-LoRa
-This MUP (Minimum Usable Prototype) was built at Forge as a part of an incubation program called "PROTOSEM" SMART MAINTENANCE SYSTEM FOR SHRIMP AND OPRAWN FARMS:
+This MUP (Minimum Usable Prototype) was built at Forge as a part of an incubation program called "PROTOSEM" SMART MAINTENANCE SYSTEM FOR SHRIMP AND PRAWN FARMS:

 To monitor the pond quality parameters such as temperature,pH,dissolved oxygen and alkalinity content.We used LoRa transimission mode for sending the data.
 We chose RAK811 module